shreyas-makes/editnext-plugin/README.md

 - **Python Script Not Found**: Make sure Python is installed and the path is correct in settings
 - **API Key Issues**: Verify your OpenAI API key is valid and has sufficient quota
 - **Missing Python Packages**: Run `pip install openai textstat language_tool_python python-dotenv tqdm rich`
+- **Dashboard Not Loading**: Try refreshing the view or restarting Obsidian
+- **Frontmatter Not Updating**: Check file permissions and vault settings

 Need more help?
 Visit our [GitHub Issues page](https://github.com/shreyas-makes/editnext-plugin/issues).